 Lowell Milken's lifelong commitment to strengthening K–12 education has led to some of the country's most innovative means to dramatically advance educator effectiveness.
 As founder of the National Institute for Excellence in Teaching, he guides a team of educators, research and policy experts who forge partnerships that create leadership and professional development opportunities for educators to thrive.
 Those working with NIET range from schools, districts and states to universities and other nonprofit organizations.
 NIET's services are rooted in the implementation of educator effectiveness best practices and comprehensive reform through TAP: The System for Teacher and Student Advancement.
 For the past two decades, researchers across the country have pointed to the success of NIET's approach, with proven outcomes of greater teacher effectiveness and improved student performance in schools throughout the nation.

 Since 1982, Lowell has also chaired the Milken Family Foundation, which he co-founded to discover and advance inventive, effective ways of helping people help themselves and those around them lead productive and satisfying lives—the most conducive means to accomplish these goals being education.
 Among the Foundation's hallmark initiatives, Lowell created the Milken Educator Awards to celebrate, elevate and activate exemplary teachers and principals.
-Guided by the philosophy that the most talented in the profession should be honored and emulated—as they are in film, sports and many other fields—the Awards have surprised nearly 2,800 educators since 1987 with individual, unrestricted $25,000 rewards, presented during all-school ceremonies filled with cheering students, colleagues, distinguished officials and media.
+Guided by the philosophy that the most talented in the profession should be honored and emulated—as they are in film, sports and many other fields—the Awards have surprised over 2,800 educators since 1987 with individual, unrestricted $25,000 rewards, presented during all-school ceremonies filled with cheering students, colleagues, distinguished officials and media.
 Recipients, who become part of the National Milken Educator Network, are selected in early to mid-career for what they have achieved—and for the promise of what they will accomplish in the future.

 Named the "Oscars of Teaching" by Teacher magazine, the Milken Educator Award has become a national symbol of the crucial role that outstanding educators play in strengthening the skills, knowledge and experiences of the next generation of Americans and in encouraging talented young people to consider teaching as a career.

 By creating strong and vibrant communities in philanthropy as well as business, Lowell actively promotes excellence in education for a global economy.
-Among other business leadership roles, he chairs the National Realty Trust, the largest property owner of early childhood centers in the U.S., and London-based Heron International, a worldwide force in property development.
+Among other business leadership roles, he chairs the National Realty Trust, the largest property owner of early childhood centers in the U.S., and London-based Heron International, a worldwide leader in property development.

-Lowell's accomplishments have been acknowledged with honors from the National Association of State Boards of Education, the Horace Mann League, the National Association of Secondary School Principals, Hebrew Union College, Chapman University and UCLA School of Law.
+Lowell's accomplishments in education have been acknowledged with honors from the National Association of State Boards of Education, the Horace Mann League, the National Association of Secondary School Principals, Hebrew Union College, Chapman University and UCLA School of Law.
 In 2017, he was presented with the prestigious Education Commission of the States James Bryant Conant Award for significant individual contributions to American education.

 Lowell's efforts to advance educational excellence draw inspiration from the talented teachers he was privileged to have in the California public school system, which he attended from elementary through graduate school.
 At UC Berkeley, he graduated Phi Beta Kappa and summa cum laude, receiving the School of Business Administration's Most Outstanding Student Award.